How to Significantly Improve Spirometer Precision

 Spirometry Market

-- Forced Vital Capacity (FVC) measures the largest amount of air that you can blow out after you take your deepest breath.
+1. Forced Vital Capacity (FVC) measures the largest amount of air one can exhale forcefully after taking in the deepest possible breath.
 A lower than normal FVC reading indicates restricted breathing.

-- Forced Expiratory Volume (FEV1) measures the amount of air you can blow out of your lungs in the first second of exhalation.
+2. Forced Expiratory Volume (FEV1) measures the air a person can forcefully blow out in the first second after full inhalation.
 This reading assesses the severity of the breathing problem – the lower the FEV1, the more significant the obstruction.

 The FEV1/FVC Ratio is a critical measure.
-In healthy adults this should be approximately 70 – 80%, but it does decline with age.
-In obstructive diseases (asthma, COPD, chronic bronchitis, emphysema) FEV1 is diminished because of increased airway resistance when exhaling; the FVC may be decreased as well, due to the premature closure of airway in expiration, just not in the same proportion as FEV1.
-This generates a reduced value (less than 70%, often as low as 45%).
-In restrictive diseases (such as pulmonary fibrosis) the FEV1 and FVC are both reduced proportionally and the value may be normal or even increased as a result of decreased lung compliance.
+This ratio should be approximately 70 – 80% in healthy adults, but it does decline with age.
+In obstructive diseases (asthma, COPD, chronic bronchitis, emphysema), FEV1 is diminished because of increased airway resistance when exhaling; the FVC may be decreased as well, due to the premature closure of the airway in expiration, just not in the same proportion as FEV1.
+In restrictive diseases (such as pulmonary fibrosis), the FEV1 and FVC are both reduced proportionally, and the value may be normal or even increased due to decreased lung compliance.

 Figure 1 – Image of Spirometer connected to PC